LAPIS is a fast web API for massive open virus sequencing databases: Methods

 \subsection{Caching}

-To minimize the response time for common requests, LAPIS caches the results of previously evaluated queries.
+To minimize the response time for common requests, LAPIS caches the results of previously evaluated queries in a Redis database.
 Caching is usually a difficult task due to the complexity to determine when a cache entry is stale.
 In the case of LAPIS, however, we have the advantage that we do not have a continuous stream of small data changes but perform rare (e.g., once a day) but big updates.
 This allows us to distinguish different versions of the data (section \ref{sec:data_versions}).

 Each cached result is linked to a data version.
 If the user defines a data version in a request, and the result generated from the data of the specified version is in the cache, it can be returned immediately.
 If the user does not define a data version, LAPIS will check if the result for the most recent data version is cached.
+Figure \ref{fig:response-time-all} and \ref{fig:response-time-low-overlaps} and table \ref{tab:endpoints} show the proportions of cache hits.